Jolak5/kanban-copy/books/m1_plain_js_objects_v1_1.md

 - Make sure that data is preserved in the browser's memory by using [localStorage](https://github.com/microverseinc/curriculum-html-css/blob/main/local_storage.md).
 - To debug your application, you can use [console.log()](https://developer.mozilla.org/en-US/docs/Web/API/Console/log). **Remember to remove debugging code before pushing your code to the remote repository.**
 - Don't use any library or framework, use only plain JavaScript.
--  **You need to use pair-programming for this project.
-We will check to see if both partners submitted code by looking at the commit history for each project.
-Therefore you need to use only one repository for your pair-programming group.**

 **TIP:** If you separated the code in multiple files and you you have the following issues with the linter: complaining about having multiple classes at the same file, or an unused variables, disable the linter check for that rule in the file with a `/* eslint-disable rule-you-want-to-disable */`
 .